 Is one stronger than the other?

-Not in carry-on bags.
-Some travel rules allow one small container in checked luggage.
-For official rules, check the TSA guidelines on pepper spray.
+Not in your carry-on bag.
+Some travel rules allow one small container in checked luggage if it meets the requirements, but you should always check the current official rules before you travel.
+For the latest information, review the TSA guidelines on pepper spray.

 Which One Is Best for Me?